Austin Green: O'Reilly Auto Parts Series

-On January 9, 2024, Green announced that he would run part-time in the NASCAR Xfinity Series in 2024, driving the No. 87 car for Peterson Racing in nine races.
-In his first start at the Circuit of the Americas, Green drove the No. 32 Chevrolet for Jordan Anderson Racing in collaboration with Peterson Racing Group, where he finished in seventh place.
-He then finished in fifteenth in his next race at Portland International Raceway before getting a career-best finish of fourth at the next event at Sonoma Raceway.
+On January 9, 2024, Green announced that he would run part-time in the NASCAR Xfinity Series in 2024, driving the No. 87 car for Peterson Racing Group in nine races.
+In his first start at Circuit of the Americas, Green instead drove the No. 32 Chevrolet for Jordan Anderson Racing in collaboration with Peterson, and would finish in seventh place.
+This collaboration allowed PRG to share owner points with JAR to allow Green a better chance to qualify for races as the No. 32 had attempted all four races thus far in the season, and the No. 87 car had not attempted any races.
+The two teams would end up collaborating for all of Green's remaining starts, and he would end up not driving the No. 87 at all in 2024.
+Green finished in fifteenth in his second race of 2024 at Portland International Raceway before getting a career-best finish of fourth at the next event at Sonoma Raceway.
 In his next race at the Chicago Street Course, he finished in tenth, and at his next race at Watkins Glen International, he finished in eleventh.
 He then made his first oval start at Bristol Motor Speedway, where he finished in 38th after being involved in a crash with teammate Parker Retzlaff.
 His last start with the team for that year came at the ROVAL, where he finished in 30th due to engine issues.
 He then drove for SS-Green Light Racing in the No. 14 Chevrolet at Homestead, where he finished in 29th place.

 In 2025, Green returned to JAR in 2025, this time for fifteen races.
+Across the year, he finished in the top-ten five times, including a career best finish of second at the Charlotte Roval.

+On December 5, 2025, it was announced that Green would run full-time in the now-renamed O'Reilly Auto Parts Series for the 2026 season, driving the No. 87 Chevrolet for Peterson Racing, which split from Jordan Anderson Racing after a two-year collaboration with them to jointly field Green's entries in the series.

+Green's 2026 season would start off badly, as him and the team would struggle tremendously until their tenth place finish at Talladega, and ninth place finish at Watkins Glen.
+Green was sitting 24th in points, when on June 1, the team announced that Nick Sanchez would drive for them in four races, with Green doing Coronado and Sonoma.
+Hopes were that after Sonoma, Green would be back in the car for the rest of the season starting at Iowa, but on July 24, Peterson announced that Sanchez would drive for them in five more races, making Green's future with the team unknown.
+However, on August 25, late model driver Lee Pulliam announced on The Dale Jr. Download, that he will be driving the No. 87 for Peterson in 2027, leaving it unclear whether Green has been released from the team or not.